Domestic and Family Violence Work AwareWhen Domestic and Family Violence comes to Work

 DFV usualy increases over time, becoming more serious and more frequent.
 It harms not only those who are targets of the abuse but others including children who witness the abuse.
 If someone is fearful or feels scared of a partner, ex-partner or a family member they may be experiencing DFV.

-It is estimated that one in five to six Australian women will experience DFV in their lifetime, and while men also experience DFV women are more likely to be serioiusly injured and subjected to ongoing assaults than men.
-DFV remains significanty under reported to relevant authorities.
+On average one almost one third to one fith of Australian women will experience DFV in their lifetime, and while men also experience DFV women are more likely to be seriously injured and subjected to ongoing assaults than men.
+DFV remains significantly under reported to relevant authorities.
 People experiencing DFV are often isolated due to shame and fear and may be reluctant to ask for help.

 Increasingly workplaces are getting on board about the important things they can do to support workers and to help prevent DFV.
 Employers, supervisors, managers, unions and co-workers as well as workplace health and safety representatives can all play a role.
 DFV is a complex issue with the potential for serious harm and sometimes death so not overlooking risk factors is important for safety and risk management in workplaces.
 It is important that responses in the workplace are based on best practice for both prevention and harm minimisation.